 Kettle Dome shines in the morning light and dominates the scenery at this elevation of the area.
 Its cousin, Tehipite Dome, is lower than the elevation of the trail and you have to work to see it.

 A little after ten, I arrived at the Crown Pass trail junction.
 I headed north and arrived at the Chuck Pass trail junction at 1:30.
 A little less than an hour later, I crossed Chuck Pass.
 One of many meadows broke up the monotony of the mostly forested trekking.

 Meadow of Woodchuck Country - This is one of many lovely meadows along the trail that returns to Wishon Reservoir.
-The meadows break up the monotony of a long trek through forest.

 I walked by Indian Springs at 3:30 and passed by cabin ruins just before arriving at the Finger Rock Trail at 4:20.
 Twenty minutes later I had closed the loop.
 I arrived back at the trailhead a little before eight.
 The only other people I saw all day long were during the last few hours of the trip on the heavily traveled Crown Pass trail.